qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/data/gnuplot_format/index.rst.txt

    .. py:method:: write_metadata(data_set, io_manager, location, read_first=True)

-      Write all metadata in this DataSet to storage.
+      Write all metadata in this DataSetPP to storage.

       Args:
-          data_set (DataSet): the data we're storing
+          data_set (DataSetPP): the data we're storing

           io_manager (io_manager): the base location to write to